XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * there is a chance of False Positive , if this happen just turn off features on settings (report if this happen)
 * May/Will close other app and process during detection
 * Ransomware sometimes still can Encrypt some of your file
-* Some Screenlocker Ransomware can bypass this app (This is because my app depends heavily on Yara Rules , Honeypot , Hash)
+* Some Screenlocker Ransomware can bypass this app (This is because my app depends heavily on Yara Rules , Honeypot , Hash, Machine-Learning)
 * Some ransomware can bypass this app by killing this app process or check where's my honeypot file and skip it (i probably know how to fix this?)
 * Depends heavily with Windows API library (You need to optimize and rewrite the script again to use on other OS)
-* Spaghetti Code (this one i wont fix :P , this was only my side lil project for my uni assignment but ill try to maintain it as long as possible)
+* Spaghetti Code (this one i wont fix :P , this was only my side lil project for my uni assignment but ill try to maintain and it as long as possible)
 * Still cant detect old Honeypot folder (for now just delete any hidden folder that you dont make manually when the app/script doest running)
 * ~~Whitelist still hardcoded on code~~ (Removed , i will try to find a better solution)
 * You need Sigcheck from sysinternals for the TrustGuard else it will crash
+* You need blint.exe from owasp-dep-scan's Github for the Machine Learning else it will reduced accuracy and increase False Positive
+* Machine Learning feature will crash and break if i added new feature during re-training and update the github

 # To Be Added (Ideas)
-* Machine-Learning (In Progress) (<a href="https://github.com/XiAnzheng-ID/RansomPyShield-Model">RansomPyShield-Model</a>)
 * Memory Dump (Hoping that the Key is in the Memory for further analysis and decryption)
 * Registry Recovery & Protection
 * Simple Anti-Tamper & Self-Defense Mechanism